By: Claire McCarthy, MD, FAAP & Jennifer Shu, MD, FAAP

 - Children who weigh 20 to 40 pounds should be restrained in a car seat.
 They should not be switched to using just the airplane's lap belt until they reach at least 40 pounds.

 There is an FAA-approved alternative to using a car seat on an airplane called the Child Aviation Restraint System (CARES).
 This airplane safety harness is not meant for infants, however.
 It is designed for use by toddlers (22 to 44 pounds) and only on airplanes.

 Should I bring our car seat on the plane with us?
 Does that count as luggage?

 Car seats, booster seats, and strollers generally don't count as luggage, but policies vary by airline; check with yours before flying.
-In most cases they can be checked at the gate, where the risk of damage is lower, at no cost.
-If your baby has his or her own airplane seat, bring your car seat with you.
+In most cases they can be checked at the gate, where the risk of damage may be lower, at no cost.
+Consider packing the car seat in a protective bag or box.
+If your baby has their own airplane seat, bring your car seat with you.